DRIVER-EU/test-bed/doc/README.md

 Primary target audiences of this document are:

-* Software designers, developers and testers from within the DRIVER+ consortium and from external Solution and Simulator providers
+* Software designers, developers and testers from within the DRIVER+ consortium and from external Solution and Simulator providers[ADDITION BY HECTOR],
-* Trial Committee members
+* Trial Committee members[ADDITION BY HECTOR],
-* DRIVER+ Guidance Methodology developers
+* DRIVER+ Guidance Methodology developers[ADDITION BY HECTOR],
-* Reviewers of this document as deliverable D923.11
+* Reviewers of this document as deliverable D923.11[ADDITION BY HECTOR],
-* DRIVER+ externals, who are interested in what the Test-Bed can bring them
+* DRIVER+ externals, who are interested in what the Test-Bed can bring them[ADDITION BY HECTOR].

 Readers interested in how a specific component functions, the design and development choices made during its development and the way to implement these components, are referred to D923.21 Reference Implementation.

 For reading this document, one must have an internet connection capable of reaching the GitBook website.
-For editing and reviewing this document, a personal GitHub-account is required with which one can request and be given access to the DRIVER+-GitHub group.
+For editing and reviewing this document, a personal GitHub-account is required with which one can request and be given access to the DRIVER+ GitHub group.

 ## 1.2   Online living document on GitBook